mathrunet/flutter_masamune/packages/katana_scoped/README.md

 ref.page.useFuture(() => Future.delayed(const Duration(seconds: 5))); // Redraw after 5 seconds
 ```

-In this case, we simply return the Future as is, but by creating a `snapshot` object with `FutureValueState<T>` and monitoring it, it is possible to implement a mechanism like FutureBuilder that allows the status of the snapshot to be monitored at any time.
+In this case, I simply return the Future as is, but by creating a `snapshot` object with `FutureValueState<T>` and monitoring it, it is possible to implement a mechanism like FutureBuilder that allows the status of the snapshot to be monitored at any time.